Liftric/octopus-deploy-plugin/README.md

 Otherwise the first version number part will be parsed as part of the name.

 ## configuration
-After the plugin is applied, the vault extension is registered with the following settings:
+After the plugin is applied, the octopus extension is registered with the following settings:

 Property | Description | default value
 ---|---|---